-- (6) Public Relations Department.
+(5) Public Relations Department.
 This department creates and places International publicity, furnishes press notices for the use of clubs and districts as well as copy and cuts for special newspaper editions.
-It takes charge of the publicity of annual conventions, and also keeps in touch with publicity dealing with Kiwanis throughout Canada and the United States through information furnished by the clubs and districts. - (7) Convention Department.
+It takes charge of the publicity of annual conventions, and also keeps in touch with publicity dealing with Kiwanis throughout Canada and the United States through information furnished by the clubs and districts.

+(6) Convention Department.
 This department has charge of making surveys of all cities being considered as the meeting place for the annual convention.
 It also has entire charge of the convention office in the convention city and of the detailed advance management of the convention, with the cooperation of the convention committees of the convention city club.
-During the convention this department, along with the other staff men, carries through on certain responsibilities as directed by the Secretary.
+During the convention this department, along with the other staff men, carries through on certain responsibilities as directed by the Acting Secretary.
 The management of the convention is the responsibility of the International Board of Trustees and all activities of the staff are in conformity with the policies and plans of the Board.
-The Convention Department is also responsible for stimulation of International convention attendance in those districts that comprise the convention zone each year; assistance, where needed, to host clubs entertaining their respective district conventions; and provision for broader contacts and counseling among those clubs in each annual International convention zone. - (8) Activities Department.
-This department has as its responsibility the maintaining of relations with various social service organizations, professional and voluntary, and keep informed concerning their programs, work, reports of activities and research and also to study the service and leadership activities carried on by Kiwanis clubs, all to the twofold end: 1.
-To aid the International Committees in formulating volunteer service programs for clubs and in developing workable suggestions for carrying out those programs; 2.
-To aid the International Trustees in development of annual objectives.
-The department cooperates with all International committees related to club activities.
+The Convention Department is also responsible for stimulation of International convention attendance in those districts that comprise the convention zone each year; assistance, where needed, to host clubs entertaining their respective district conventions; and provision for broader contacts and counseling among those clubs in each annual International convention zone.

+(7) Research and Activities Department.
+This department has as its reponsibility the maintaining of relations with various social service organizations, professional and voluntary, and keep informed concerning their programs, work, reports of activities and research and also to study the service and leadership activities carried on by Kiwanis clubs all to the twofold end: 1.
+To aid the International Committees in formulating volunteer service programs for clubs and in developing workable suggestions for carrying out these programs; 2.
+To aid the International Trustees in development of annual objectives and in the study of organization problems.

-- (9) Key Club Department.
-This newest department in the General Office, was designed to stimulate interest in Key Club International, α service organization for high school boys.
-It is responsible for the records of and service to established Key Clubs, the promotion of new clubs, the preparation and distribution of Key Club literature and the general management and direction of this activity throughout Kiwanis.
-It cooperates with the Special International Kiwanis Committee on Sponsored Youth Organizations. - (10) Office Management Department.
+(8) Office Management Department.
 This department is divided into two bureaus: 1.
-Accounting which has charge of all accounting work; 2.
-Mailing, Filing and Mimeographing which has charge of the mail, general files, addressographing, mimeographing, etc. The department cares for the personnel work of the General Office, including the selection, training and disciplining of employees. - (11) Supplies Department.
+Accounting, which has charge of all accounting work; 2.
+Mailing, Filing and Mimeographing which has charge of the mail, general files, addressographing, mimeographing, etc. The department cares for the personnel work of the General Office, including the selection, training and disciplining of employees.

+(9) Supplies Department.
 This department has charge of the purchase and sales of all Kiwanis supplies.
-Supervision of the department is handled through the Office Management Department. - (12) Art and Production Department.
-This department works in cooperation with all departments interpreting ideas for printing material and projecting same into graphic form through layout and design, type selection and visual presentation.
+Supervision of the department is handled through the Office Management Department.